 Are you already covered?

 While it’s relatively uncommon for most health insurance plans to offer more than partial coverage abroad, check your policy.
-Flight accident insurance that pays your family benefits if you die in a plane crash is probably redundant if you have life insurance — this was one option we skipped on our New Zealand trip.
+Flight accident insurance that pays your family benefits if you die in a plane crash is probably redundant if you have life insurance.

 The same goes for travel insurers’ accidental death and dismemberment coverage.
 Your home insurance may even cover the cost of lost or stolen luggage and belongings.